nibdevn/UserDefaultsProperty/README.md

 )
 ```

-Next, add GradientImage to your targets dependencies like so:
+Next, add UserDefaultsProperty to your targets dependencies like so:

 ```swift
 .target(